neoforged/.github/primers/26.1/index.md

     - `CopyOnWriteFSPath` - A path using the copy-on-write principle.
     - `CopyOnWriteFSProvider` - A file system provider using the copy-on-write principle.
     - `DirectoryNode` - A directory node for some copy-on-write file system path.
+    - `FileMove` - A record containing the path a file has been moved from to.
     - `FileNode` - A file node for some copy-on-write file system path.
     - `Node` - A node for some copy-on-write file system path.
 - `net.minecraft.util.filefix.virtualfilesystem.exception`